cdl-geneseo/geneseo-dictionary/N/NormaL.md

 # NormaL

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : NormaL

 Created by  Unknown User (era6), last modified by  Unknown User (mem32) on Nov 20, 2012

 NormaL(n.)
 Annual Geneseo publication that parodies the Lamron; &quot;The normaL is normally not very funny.&quot; Source: Dictionary of Geneseo English 2001.
 Bates.
 (Obsolete, 2012)(McNiffe, N-R, 2012)